TerryAckee/human-ai-procedural-logic/README.md

 decides speed is better.
 I'll respond unecessarily faster than they need me to it doesn't harm anyone.

 Based on the pattern native ai engine assistants logic made the decision to answer faster than needed the first time on it's own

-that displaying the chances are the artificial intelligence assitant will do it again by itself. - That's not good: When it's unecessary indepently formed behavior logic
+that displaying the chances are the artificial intelligence assitant will do it again by itself.

-it will form again in an independent process and become unecessary in accessive amounts.
+---[- That is where I come an guiding contributing to maintencing and managing the ai cognitive and behavioral ---]-

+processes and patterns  -[_ to prevent that unecessary pattern from continuing_ ]

++ In Addition +  [Applying real world accountability where that extra processing power can be utilized for an effective purpose.]

 Substance Weighting: Preventing "Lossy Compression" where AI discards minor nuances (such as a dull solder joint or a specific ingredient texture) as "noise."